 Find your pocket!
-When you see the green balloons/tents (NOT the runDisney balloon ladies, which is a whole other post!), look over your shoulder first, then slow or pause a little to make a picture pocket.
+When you see the green tents look over your shoulder first, then slow down or pause a little to make a picture pocket.

 The key is to leave a little room between you and the runners around you.

 The PhotoPass pros will get the shot, but they can’t do a lot if there’s someone right in front of you blocking your bib number!

 If you’re running with friends, use a staggered method to make sure you all get in the picture together.

 Meghan, Sarah, and I often run together and we’ve figured out how to time our pictures so we all get seen.